How to Add Attachment to an Email on iPhone

 - Select your file and send your email.

 You can use the same steps when replying to emails.
 And if you’re regularly hitting size limits, here’s how to increase the Outlook attachment limit so large files won’t bounce.
-If you’re wondering: “Why am I not receiving emails on my iPhone?”, best to also check your phone storage to see if you’ve hit the storage cap.
+If you’re wondering, “Why am I not receiving emails on my iPhone?” it’s best to also check your phone storage to see if you’ve hit the storage cap.

 How to Attach a Scanned Document to an Email on iPhone